coq/coq/doc/sphinx/language/gallina-specification-language.rst

     Takes as value the optional attributes ``since`` and ``note``;
     both have a string value.

+    This attribute can trigger the following warnings:

+    .. warn:: Tactic @qualid is deprecated since @string. @string.

+    .. warn:: Tactic Notation @qualid is deprecated since @string. @string.

 Here are a few examples:

 .. coqtop:: all reset